forrestcheungtw/forrestcheungtw.github.io/_pages/cv.md

 Education
 ======
-* PhD in Sleep and Circadian Medicine, University of Hong Kong, 2022
+* 2022, Ph.D in Sleep and Circadian Medicine, University of Hong Kong
-* BSocsc in Psychology and Counselling, University of Hong Kong, 2015
+* 2015, BSoc.sc in Psychology and Counselling, University of Hong Kong

 Academic Appointment
 ======